Welcome to the Premier Website for Professional Business Analysis

 2. Contrasting the accountant's version of Expense with the term's broader use in business, alongside terms such as Cost and Expenditure.

-3. Examples showing the role of Expenses in financial reporting, Especially on the Income Statement.
+3. Examples showing the role of Expenses in financial reporting, most notably on the Income Statement.

 Define Your Terms!

 Many people confuse expense-related terms or use them imprecisely.
-Many, for instance, see the terms costly and expensive as synonyms.
-And, people sometimes make no distinction between the terms expense, expenditure, and cost.
+Many, for instance, see the terms costly and expensive as synonyms and some people in business make no distinction between the terms expense, expenditure, cost is the most inclusive of these terms.
+All items in light blue and yellow cells are, arguably, costs.

 These terms all have different meanings, however.
 Those engaged in budgeting or financial accounting need to understand precisely the meaning of each.